Alejogb1/job-board/blog-data/why-does-the-smartlisting-gem-123-checkbox-uncheck.md

 id: "why-does-the-smartlisting-gem-123-checkbox-uncheck"
 ---

-Alright, let's talk about that persistent little checkbox gremlin in `smart_listing` version 1.2.3.
+, let's talk about that persistent little checkbox gremlin in `smart_listing` version 1.2.3.
 It's a classic case, one I've bumped into a few times over the years.
 It almost always boils down to a few very specific culprits.
 I remember back at my previous position, we were implementing a complex administrative dashboard using a heavily customized version of `smart_listing`.
 Version 1.2.3, specifically, caused us quite a few headaches with this exact issue.
 It always manifested as checkboxes seemingly randomly unchecking after actions like pagination or sorting.
 At first, it felt entirely unpredictable, but as we dove deeper, patterns emerged.

 The core problem, and the one I suspect you're facing, often resides in how `smart_listing` manages state and how that state interacts with the underlying html and javascript on your page.
 In the older versions, particularly 1.2.3, the client-side state management for selected rows wasn't as robust as it became in later iterations.
 Essentially, the gem doesn't always preserve the checked state of a checkbox when the table is re-rendered due to a user action.
 This usually stems from these specific situations: